Ramon Magsaysay: 6 Reasons Why He’s The Best President Ever

 4. He Is a Good Role Model for the Youth

-Magsaysay’s upbringing holds the answer on why he turned out to be a man of principle.
+Magsaysay’s upbringing holds the answer to why he turned out to be a man of principle.
 Born in Iba, Zambales to a blacksmith and a schoolteacher, the young Ramon Magsaysay was trained to respect the elders and develop the virtues of humility, honesty, frugality, and love for hard work.

 It is said that when he was only six years old, Magsaysay’s father, Exequiel, lost his job in a public school after refusing to pass the school superintendent’s son in his carpentry class.
 For this reason, the Magsaysays were forced to move to Castillejas, where Exequiel built a small blacksmith shop to support his family.

 Although a minor hurdle, this experience instilled the importance of honesty and clean living to the young Monching.

 As a young man, Monching loved to play with other boys of his age.
 He was a bit of a prankster, but he never forgot how to respect and shower his parents with love.
 One day, Exequiel bought several blocks of ice because he was expecting to receive several guests the next day.
-He was planning to make an ice cream but was surprised upon finding out that the buried ice blocks were missing.
+He was planning to make ice cream but was surprised upon finding out that the buried ice blocks were missing.

 As it turned out, Monching and his friends took the ice blocks the night before, drove out of town, and enjoyed all the ice cream they made.
 In her biography, Perfecta (Monching’s mother) described how furious his husband was when he found out that there was no ice.
 He immediately rushed towards the rice field where he found Monching together with the other children.

 Exequiel was so mad that he was ready to spank his son.
 However, his heart melted when Monching showed him the ice cream and said ‘Father, I brought the ice in the field to make the ice cream myself so that you won’t get tired making it.’
-In the end, he gave more ice cream to the boys, and what’s left behind were given to the guests.
+In the end, he gave more ice cream to the boys, and what’s left behind was given to the guests.